-- The Practicum courses, COUN 481-1, 481-2, 481-3, Supervised Practicum in Counseling (also referred to as Practicum I, II and III) occur within the overall developmental training model.
+- i.
+The Practicum courses, COUN 481-1, 481-2, 481-3, Supervised Practicum in Counseling occur within the overall developmental training model.
 Practicum accommodates the student's initial level of professional development, to promote counselor identity, self-awareness, multicultural awareness, and the development of clinical skills.
-Practicum serves primarily to introduce students to clinical work, professional and clinical roles, exposure them a diverse range of clients, the counseling process and professional practice, supervision and the supervisory relationship. - ii.
+Practicum serves primarily to introduce students to clinical work, professional and clinicalroles, a diverse range of clients, the counseling process and professional practice, supervision, and the supervisory relationship. - ii.
 Practicum students train in the Bette D. Harris Clinical at The Family Institute.
 They are required to accrue 200 hours of supervised fieldwork, 50 of which are in direct face-to-face contact with clients.
-Direct contact hours with clients are defined by face-to-face contact with clients in the same physical room.
-Students can expect to spend about 10 hours per week at the clinic for a minimum of 3 quarters.
-Find a detailed breakdown of practicum requirements in AppendixIII.
+Direct contact hours with clients are defined by face-to-face contact with clients in the same physical room alone or with a supervisor.
+Students can expect to spend about 10 hours per week at the clinic for aminimum of 3 quarters.
 Site supervisors are selected and trained for triadic supervision, by the clinical training leadership.
 Prior to orientation week, students will be emailed their supervisor assignments and triadic teams.
-Hours for practicum can only be counted toward the required direct and indirect hour totals when enrolled in a practicum on term start day one, that was requested by the student will not count toward required practicum hours.
+Hours for practicum can only be counted toward the required direct and indirect hour totals when enrolled in a practicum course.
+Thus, any observation or pre-authorized experiences before the start of practicum will not count toward required practicum hours.
 Accrual of face-to-face client hours will be closely tracked by the triadic supervisor in conjunction with the Assistant Program Director.
 The numbers will be monitored at the end of each month at the Triadic Supervisor Meetings.
-The following guidelines have been suggested to help students stay on track to meet the 50-hour requirement:
+The following guidelines have been suggested to help students stay on track to meetthe 50-hour requirement:

-- Suggested to accrue 15 Face-to-Face Client Hours by end of December 2020 (the start of Winter Break) - Suggested to accrue 30 Face-to-Face Client Hours by March 2021 (the start of Spring Break) - REQUIRED to accrue 50 Face-to-Face Client Hours by June 2021 (Or will continue into Summer Quarter) - NOTE: the above are the recommended number of sessions per week that students should have in order to reach the 50-hour requirement.
+- Suggested to accrue 15 Face-to-Face Client Hours by end of December 2021 (the start of Winter Break) - Suggested to accrue 30 Face-to-Face Client Hours by March 2022 (the start of Spring Break) - REQUIRED to accrue 50 Face-to-Face Client Hours by June 2022 (Or will continue into Summer Quarter) - NOTE: the above are the recommended number of sessions per week that students should have in order to reach the 50-hour requirement.
 Triadic supervisors work with each student to ensure that hours are met and will help if there are problems.